(This page revised September 21, 2017)

 Service Sets: Convenience for the Serviceman and Woman

 Pen makers had long offered sets of a pen and pencil together, but for those in the military, carrying writing instruments in the breast pocket was not necessarily convenient and might, depending on the design of the pen and pencil, violate uniform requirements.
 People in the service needed a better way to carry their pens and pencils with them.
 Manufacturers answered the need by adding a leather carrying case that would keep the pen and pencil together and protect them while packing more compactly than a box (which might be crushed in a duffel bag or seabag).
 Sets with leather cases were called “service sets,” but anyone could buy them; the tacit assumption was that such sets were being purchased for service members.
 Shown here are service sets from Waterman and an unknown third-tier maker:

 Production limits set by the WPB were not the only way U.S. government wartime regulations affected pen manufacture.
-In addition to rationing scarce products, the Office of Price Administration was authorized to set ceiling prices for all items except agricultural products.
+Another government agency, the Office of Price Administration, was authorized to set ceiling prices for all items except agricultural products.
 The purpose of price ceilings was to prevent war profiteering, and because fountain pens were scarce, they were among the articles for which the OPA established ceilings.
-As shown by the slip of paper illustrated here (included with a Morrison Patriot service set), the OPA placed a $6.25 ceiling price on service sets, and there was also a 20% federal tax on them, bringing the buyer’s top price for a service set to $7.50.
-With this limitation in place, top-line pens like the Parker “51” and Waterman’s Hundred Year Pen were never sold in service sets.
+As shown by the slip of paper illustrated here (included with a Morrison Patriot service set), the OPA placed a $6.25 ceiling price on that particular service set, and there was also a 20% federal tax, bringing the buyer’s top price for the set to $7.50.

 Not Last Year’s Paper and Ink